kubewarden/kubewarden.io/content/blog/2023/09/audit-scanner-feature.md

 there's no need, as no resource is actually being CREATEd, UPDATEd, or DELETEd.
 Instead, the `synthetic_policy_request` is consumed by the PolicyServer.
-But not on its usual `validate/` HTTP endpoint, but in a different `audit/` endpoint, exclusive for audit requests.
+But not on its usual `validate/` HTTP endpoint, but in a different `audit/` endpoint, exclusively for audit requests.
 This `audit/` endpoint evaluates the policy exactly the same way as the `validate/` one, and is instrumented as well, which provides separation of concerns from the normal validation of policies.